Asset-Based Lending

 One of the most significant advantages of asset based financing is that it allows businesses to raise capital without giving up ownership.
 Unlike venture capital or private equity financing, where investors acquire a stake in the company, asset based lending enables businesses to retain full control over decision making.

-This is particularly beneficial for founders and stakeholders who want to grow their business while maintaining autonomy.
+This structure preserves ownership and governance control, which is particularly relevant in sponsor-backed or privately held middle-market enterprises.
 By securing funds through assets rather than equity, businesses can finance operations, expansions, or acquisitions while preserving future earnings and governance rights.
 This approach ensures long term financial independence and strategic flexibility.

 Risks of Asset-Based Financing